-The project will include ground disturbance as well as vegetation clearing and pruning, however, no tree clearing is required for construction.
+The project will have some ground disturbance as well as vegetation clearing, pruning, and tree removal.
+The Applicant is coordinating with Department of Natural and Environmental Resources (DNER) to obtain permits for tree removal.
+Construction waste in the form of organic material will be used on-site as fertilizer for cultivation of vanilla plants.
 A separate staging area is not proposed.
-The applicant owns the property and it is currently used for agricultural purposes; therefore, no acquisition or conversion is required.
+The applicant owns the property, and it is currently used for agricultural purposes; therefore, no acquisition or conversion is required.